The name of the proposed organization is the Society for Hong Kong Studies, herein called the “Society” or “SHKS”.

 3. A member may withdraw from SHKS by contacting the secretary and ask to have his or her name removed from the membership list.

 4. Membership to the SHKS consists of 3 categories: Full membership, Associate membership, and Student membership, and will be charged the following fees:

 a.
 Full membership: Full time teaching or research staff affiliated with universities or research institutes.
 They will acquire automatic membership after paying biennial fee and will enjoy voting rights.
 (Fees: HKD500/2 years)

 c.
 Student membership: Full time university students.
-Student members will have the option of changing to full member status after finishing their education, subject to the approval by the executive board of the SHKS.
+Student members will have the option of changing to full membership status after finishing their education, subject to board approval.
 (Fees: Free of charge)

 5. Additional requirements:

 a.
 Members should keep the secretary apprised of their current contact information, affiliation, and AAS membership status.

 b.
 As a requirement of affiliation, the membership list, including the names and contact information of all members, will be shared with AAS.
 AAS may use this list to send membership materials, information, publications, etc., and may use it in human resources directories and other publications.

 c.
 To remain an official affiliate of AAS, roughly 40 percent or more of a group’s membership must be AAS members.
 The Board may thus temporarily suspend the acceptance of new members who are not members of AAS should the percentage of AAS members in the Society fall near or below 40 percent.

 d.
 The Board may contact members to confirm their desire to continue to be a member of the Society and to confirm whether a member of the Society is a member of AAS.
 If a member repeatedly fails to reply to this correspondence for whatever reason, the Board may remove the individual from the society’s membership list.
 They may re-join in accordance with the above guidelines.